dgroomes/java-columnar-query-engine/README.md

   * DONE Define the adjacencies data.
   * DONE Define the state data (code and name).
   * DONE Incorporate the state data into the Arrow data model.
-  * IN PROGRESS Load the adjacencies data into the in-memory format.
+  * DONE Load the adjacencies data into the in-memory format.
   * Implement a query across state adjacencies data.
-* [ ] Create a generic graph API plus a (overtly simple) query execution engine.
+* [ ] IN PROGRESS Create a generic graph query API plus a (overtly simple) query execution engine.
 The graph API only supports schema-ful graphs (does this matter?).
 The query execution engine should prune the vector lists (i can't find words for this right now).
+  * Ok I did the foundation of this work in other tasks, and the task-tracking is quite messy but I'm not going re-write history here.
+Let's move on.
+Now I need flesh out the query API.
+  * Support multiple criteria.
 * [ ] Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
 * [ ] Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which
       uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.